vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Freezing.md

+---
+title: "Troubleshooting freezes"
+descriptions: "A list of common infinite loops that will freeze Unity."
+---
 # Freezing
-Freezes are almost always caused by some form of infinite loop.
+Freezes are often caused by a form of infinite loop.
 Remove or break out of the loop and the program will resume.

 ## Resolution
 Common forms of undesirable loops include: